 DRIcore is one of the best-engineered subfloor solutions that is specifically designed for basements.
 It creates an air gap above damp and cold concrete to protect, cushion, and insulate your finished floors.

 DRIcore has a simple to use calculator on their site to give you an accurate estimate as to how many panels you need.
-Check it out Here

 Once you know how many panels you need, the cheapest route to go is to buy them through Amazon.
-Here is a direct link for pricing with free shipping.

 DRIcore is popular among people with low hanging ceilings in their basements and for people looking for the most durable subflooring option.
 Some of the benefits that DRIcore subfloor has to offer include: